-ON YOUR BACK DECOMPRESSION EXERCISE
+ON YOUR BACK

+DECOMPRESSION EXERCISE

 Supine lying.
 On your back.
 Increase tolerance for lying on your back.
-Lie on your back on the firmest surface you can tolerate-your bed will do to begin.
+Lie on your back on the firmest surface you can tolerate-the floor is best but your bed will do to begin.
 Bend hips and knees and place feet flat.
-Turn palms upward and slide arms out from sides of body about 45 degrees arms midway between shoulder level and sides of body.
+Turn palms upward and slide arms out from sides of body about 45 degrees--arms midway between shoulder level and sides of body.